stephenandersondev/Spam-the-Spammer/README.md

-# Spam the Spammer
+# Spam-the-Spammer
 A ruby script to spam email addresses that are spamming you.
-Just pass an email address in and they will be subscribed to dozens of mailing lists, some that send out multiple times daily.
+Just pass an email address in and they will be subscribed to dozens of mailing lists, some that go out multiple times daily.

 ## Install
 1. Clone repo